Cannes Film Festival: The early years

-The reason for choosing Cannes was because of its touristic appeal as a French Riviera resort town and also because the city hall offered to increase the municipality's financial participation, including the commitment of building a dedicated venue for the event.
+Cannes was chosen for its touristic appeal as a French Riviera resort town and because its city hall offered to increase the municipality's financial participation and build a dedicated venue for the event.

-Hollywood stars of the moment like Gary Cooper, Cary Grant, Tyrone Power, Douglas Fairbanks Jr., Marlene Dietrich, Mae West, Norma Shearer, Paul Muni, James Cagney, Spencer Tracy, and George Raft arrived thanks to an Ocean liner chartered by MGM (Metro-Goldwyn-Mayer).
-On 31 August, the opening night gala took place with the private screening of the American film The Hunchback of Notre Dame starring Charles Laughton and Maureen O'Hara and directed by William Dieterle.
-The next day, on 1 September, German troops invaded Poland.
-As a result, the festival was postponed for 10 days and it would be resumed if the circumstances allowed it.
-However, the situation only worsened and on 3 September, France and the United Kingdom declared war against Germany, sparking the Second World War.
-The French government ordered a general mobilisation and this prevented the festival from continuing so it was finally cancelled.
+Hollywood stars such as Gary Cooper, Cary Grant, Tyrone Power, Douglas Fairbanks Jr., Marlene Dietrich, Mae West, Norma Shearer, Paul Muni, James Cagney, Spencer Tracy, and George Raft arrived thanks to an ocean liner chartered by Metro-Goldwyn-Mayer (MGM).
+On 31 August, the opening night gala took place with the private screening of the American film The Hunchback of Notre Dame.
+On 1 September, German troops invaded Poland.
+The festival was postponed for 10 days, to be resumed if circumstances allowed.
+But the situation only worsened and on 3 September, France and the United Kingdom declared war on Germany, sparking the Second World War.
+The French government ordered a general mobilisation and the festival was cancelled.

-In 1946, the festival was relaunched and from 20 September to 5 October 1946, twenty-one countries presented their films at the First Cannes International Film Festival, which took place at the former Casino of Cannes.
-In 1947, amid serious problems of efficiency, the festival was held as the "Festival du film de Cannes", where films from sixteen countries were presented.
+In 1946, the festival was relaunched and from 20 September to 5 October, 21 countries presented films at the First Cannes International Film Festival, which took place at the former Casino of Cannes.
+In 1947, amid serious efficiency problems, the festival was held as the "Festival du film de Cannes", and films from 16 countries were presented.
 The festival was not held in 1948 and 1950 due to budgetary problems.

 In 1949, the Palais des Festivals was expressly constructed for the occasion on the seafront promenade of La Croisette, although its inaugural roof, while still unfinished, blew off during a storm.
-In 1951, the festival was moved to spring to avoid direct competition with the Venice Festival which was held in autumn.
+In 1951, the festival was moved to spring to avoid direct competition with the Venice Festival, held in autumn.